Our professional language interpreting services

 Our interpreter services charges:

-Assignments may also incur parking and mileage costs, and for travel outside main centres a travel charge of $50 per hour.
+Assignments may also incur parking and mileage and travel time charges.

 Rates stated are subject to GST.